wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 There are two possibilities depends on your infrastructure.

-- You may have Predefined list of Operating System Images allowed by your organization and managed IT Team. i.e You are only Allowed to launch/request Instances with those images.
+- You may have a Predefined list of Operating System Images allowed by your organization and managed IT Team. i.e You are only Allowed to launch/request Instances with those images.
 - If you are allowed to execute Operating System upgrade Commands(like apt update, yum update) in given WME Instances.

 ### Instances with Managed Operating System